 Securitization exposures are classified as either traditional or synthetic.
 In a traditional securitization, credit risk is transferred other than through the use of credit derivatives or guarantees.
 Typically, the originator establishes a special purpose entity ("SPE") and sells assets (either originated or purchased) off its balance sheet into the SPE, which issues securities to investors.
-In a synthetic securitization, credit risk is transferred to an investor through the use of credit derivatives or guarantees.
+In a synthetic securitization, credit risk is transferred through the use of credit derivatives or guarantees.

 The Firm engages in securitizations primarily as a trading activity, except for (i) the AFS securities portfolios, for which the Firm purchases mostly highly rated tranches of ABS securitizations not sponsored by the Firm, and (ii) warehouse loans and liquidity commitments to client sponsored SPEs.
 The Firm retains securities issued in some of the securitization transactions it sponsors, and it purchases securities issued in securitization transactions sponsored by others as part of its trading inventory.
 These interests are included in the consolidated balance sheets at fair value with mark-to-market changes reported in net income.

-For further information on securitization transactions in which the Firm holds any exposure in either the banking book or the trading book, see Note 15 (Variable Interest Entities and Securitization Activities) to the consolidated financial statements in Part II, Item 8 of the 2024 Form 10-K.
+For further information on securitization transactions in which the Firm holds any exposure in either the banking book or the trading book, see Note 15 (Variable Interest Entities and Securitization Activities) to the consolidated financial statements in Part II, Item 8 of the 2024 Form 10-K and Note 14 (Variable Interest Entities and Securitization Activities) to the consolidated financial statements in the Form 10-Q.